drhtcl/drhtcl.github.io/index.md

 ### Completed projects

 [Did you got your daily dose of Lead today?](https://htmlpreview.github.io/?https://raw.githubusercontent.com/fabianofrombrazil/GEMS/main/GEMS_notebook.html)<br>
-Using the GEMS/WHO database to find the most lead contaminated food and if Analitical Quality tools are useful
+Using the GEMS/WHO database to find the most lead contaminated food and if Analytical Quality tools are useful
 <img src="images/boxplot.gif"/>

 ---